19th to 21st May, 2017

-The Captain Cook 1770 Festival Art show, now in its 10th year has become an integral part of the annual festival.
+The Captain Cook 1770 Festival Art show, 2017 marks the 15th year of the Art Show and it has become an integral part of the annual festival.
 The art show each year attracts entries from local, regional and interstate artists in the categories of Painting, Drawing, Photography, Sculpture and Textiles.

 Cook's Landing Re-enactment